 Personal and professional development includes applying the same principles of wellness to your own life as you would encourage your clients.
 This includes investing in books, coaching, and resources.

 Building a thriving health coaching practice doesn’t have to be complicated or expensive.

 Too many health coaches think they have to look bright and shiny right out the gate for people to work with them, and that’s just not true!
 You don’t need an expensive-looking website to start, you don’t need to spend a lot of money on programs or biz tools, and you don’t need to be on every social media platform.
 You can be successful using just 3-5 strategies that you rotate with consistency.

 Building a thriving health coaching practice requires collaboration over competition.

 Community is integral to growing a successful business of any kind.
-In the beginning, it may feel like you have to keep what you’re doing to yourself, and yes, there are some unsavory characters who steal business ideas, branding, from others who’ve worked hard to get to where they are, but that shouldn’t stop you from connecting with others.
+In the beginning, it may feel like you have to keep what you’re doing to yourself, and yes, there are some unsavory characters who steal business ideas, and branding from others who’ve worked hard to get to where they are, but that shouldn’t stop you from connecting with others.
 Relationships are key to your growth as a health coach and business owner.

 Interested in mentoring with me?

 I offer a feminine-centered approach to building a health coaching practice (community/relationship building, collaboration, feminine embodiment), which means my community consists primarily of women.
 I send out a newsletter, host monthly calls via Zoom, and am available via email for support.